rur/good/README.md

 #### 2. Only Basic Dependencies

-With few mandatory dependencies<sup>[1]</sup> it is straightforward to integrate the libraries that have value for a given project.
+With few mandatory dependencies<sup>[1]</sup> it is more straightforward to add the other libraries you might want for your project.

 #### 3. Binary Embedded